aaronshaver/twitter-news-bot/README.md

 ### Tips

-Be careful with searching for large numbers of tweets (max_tweets_to_fetch), like 5000.
-You'll get rate limited.
-Tweepy will respect Twitter's rate limiting, but it's still a pain to deal with.
+Be careful with searching for large numbers of tweets (max_tweets_to_fetch).
+It seems to start rate limiting at around 1,000 tweets.
+It's not a big deal, because Tweepy will respect Twitter's rate limiting, but it's still a pain and something to keep in mind.

 ### Commands to run in EC2